EpsilonSolutions/netscaler-command-reference/docs/basic/nstrace/nstrace.md

 Format in which trace will be generated

 <b>perNIC</b>
 Use separate trace files for each interface.
-Works only with tcpdump format.
+Works only with cap format.

 <b>fileName</b>
 Name of the trace file.